carpentries/governance/minutes/2020/EC-minutes-2020-01-13.md

 ### Non-verbal updates

 *   [November minutes](https://github.com/carpentries/executive-council/issues/51) have been approved but need to be posted in the public repo.
 *   December minutes have not been posted for EC approval yet.
-*   Lex: last year, the agenda/minutes document ended with the December 2018 meeting and the 2019 document (this document) started with the January 2019 meeting (even though the EC runs from February 1st - January 31st).
-I suggest we move the January 2020 agenda/minutes to [the 2020 document](https://docs.google.com/document/d/1Y_VAdxHwy6nIl_ueG4goMk_B_3gNfK0-eSnkyWE84CY/edit) (after the meeting) for consistency.
+*   last year, the agenda/minutes document ended with the December 2018 meeting and the 2019 document (this document) started with the January 2019 meeting (even though the EC runs from February 1st - January 31st).
+It was suggested we move the January 2020 agenda/minutes to [the 2020 document](https://docs.google.com/document/d/1Y_VAdxHwy6nIl_ueG4goMk_B_3gNfK0-eSnkyWE84CY/edit) (after the meeting) for consistency.
 *   Documentation for EC information has been revamped; see [EC Guide](https://github.com/carpentries-ec/conversations_ec_ed/blob/master/guide.md) for more information